traels/mus_api_doc/source/index.html.md

  -X POST 'https://api.secure2.musskema.dk/v3/core/users'
 ```

-All data returned from API is in Unicode UTF-8 encoded JSON.
+ - all data returned from API is in Unicode UTF-8 encoded JSON.
 We expect to receive data in same format and encoding.

-All resources expect data to be wrapped in an outer structure, named after the resource you are creating/updating.
+ - all resources expect data to be wrapped in an outer structure, named after the resource you are creating/updating.

-All requests should have _accept_ and _content-type_ headers set to __application/json__.
+ - all requests should have _accept_ and _content-type_ headers set to __application/json__.

 See example on right side of page, for both headers and data.

-## What the API can do

-**You can use the API in 2 ways:**

- * creating and updating users and employees - this is the minimum
- * create organisation structure and place employees in teams - this is optional, without this organisation is created from within Musskame.dk

-**Then there are a few addons:**

- * create and delete sickness absense - if your employees are registred as sick in another system you can have the status transfered to Musskema.dk to start a sickness absense dialog
- * WPA organisation - the workplace assesment is using a organisational structure of its own, it is possible to enable access to this structure from API, to manage departments and teams in WPA.
-The API endpoints are the same as for creating the main organisation.